-To clear more, Fig. 12 is used showing the simulated current distributions on both the sides of the antenna.
 It can also be observed in Fig. 12 (a), by using the triangle-shaped element, the current at 5.5 GHz is more concentrated on it and via.
-On the other hand, Fig. 12 (b) depicts the current distribution at 3.5 GHz in a way that most current is seen on L-shaped strip indicating its effect in creating the second notched band at center frequency 3.5 GHz.
+On the other hand, Fig. 12 (b) depicts the current distribution at 3.5 GHz in a way that most current is seen on Lshaped strip indicating its effect in creating the second notched band at centre frequency 3.5 GHz.
 Figure 13 exhibits the measured and simulated VSWR characteristics of the antenna.
 The fabricated antenna can cover the frequency band from 3 to 11.2 GHz.
-The antenna has a compact size of 20×27 mm2; whereas, showing the band rejection performance in the frequency bands of 3.2 up to 3.9 GHz and 5 to 5.9 GHz, respectively.
-As illustrated in Fig. 13, there is a discrepancy between measured result and simulated data; it is more likely due to the effect of the SMA port.
+The antenna has a compact size of $20 \times 27$ mm, whereas showing the band rejection performance in the frequency bands of 3.2 up to 3.9 GHz and 5 to 5.9 GHz, respectively.
+As illustrated in Fig. 13, there is a discrepancy between measured result and simulated data, it is more likely due to the effect of the SMA port.
 The return loss of the antenna has been measured using an Agilent E8362B network analyzer in its full operational span (10 MHz-20 GHz).

 Fig. 12.
-Simulated current distributions: (a) on the triangle-shaped element and via at 5.5GHz and (b) on L-shaped strip at 3.5 GHz.
+Simulated current distributions: (a) on the triangle-shaped element and via at 5.5 GHz, and (b) on L-shaped strip at 3.5 GHz.